yasuo-ozu/rusty-man/README.md

 ## Installation

-To install rusty-man, clone this repository and use cargo to build the project.
+To install rusty-man, clone this repository and use cargo to build the project, or use `cargo install`.
 See the [`INSTALL.md`](./INSTALL.md) file for more information.

 rusty-man should run on all platforms supported by [`crossterm`][].
 If you have trouble running rusty-man on your platform or if you want to help porting